-History / Background
+History & Background

-Before the outbreak of the Rwandan genocide in 1994, Akagera covered an area of 2500 kilometers squared but some parts of the park were later allocated to refugees returning in the country after the genocide.
+Before the outbreak of the Rwandan genocide in 1994, Akagera covered an area of 2,500 square kilometers, but some parts of the park were later allocated to refugees returning to the country after the genocide.

-The park is right at the Tanzania/Rwanda border and only a few kilometers away from the Ugandan border.
-Akagera can easily be accessed from Kigali.
+The park is situated right at the Tanzania/Rwanda border and is only a few kilometers away from the Ugandan border.
+Akagera can be easily accessed from Kigali.

-- Rwandan / East African residents – $25 per person
+- Rwandan / East African residents – $50 per person (1 night), $75 per person (2 nights) & $100 (3 nights)

 - Kids under 5 years – (free)

-Please note that the prices above are quoted on per person basis.
-You will not be allowed to enter the park beyond 6:00 PM Rwandan time.
+Also, you will not be allowed to enter the park beyond 6:00 PM Rwandan time.

 Akagera Safari Tours